alice-lg/birdwatcher/README.md

 `amd64`, but that is configurable by providing the `ARCH` argument to the Makefile).

+### Bird configuration

+Birdwatcher parses the output of birdc and expects (for now) the time format to be `iso long`.
+You need to configure

+    timeformat base         iso long;
+    timeformat log          iso long;
+    timeformat protocol     iso long;
+    timeformat route        iso long;

+in your `/etc/bird[6].conf` for birdwatcher to work.

 ### Building an RPM

 Building RPMs is supported through [fpm](https://github.com/jordansissel/fpm).